javascript-tutorial/server/README.md

 5. Clone the tutorial text into it.

-    The text repository has `"-language"` postfix at the end, e.g for the French version `fr`, for Russian – `ru` etc.
+    The text repository ends with the language code, e.g for the French version `...-fr`, for Russian – `...-ru` etc.

     E.g. for the Russian version:
     ```